ibm-cloud-docs/codeengine/service-bind.md

    ```
    Name                State    Created At
-   object-credential   active   Tue Mar  2 01:15:33 UTC 2021
+   my-cos-credential   active   Tue Mar  2 01:15:33 UTC 2021
    ```
    {: screen}

    To see details of a service credential, run `ibmcloud resource service-key KEYNAME`.
 You can find all of the service keys in your resource group by running `ibmcloud resource service-keys`.
    {: tip}

 3. Bind the service instance to the application or job with existing credentials.
-For example, the following `job bind` command binds the `my-object-storage` service instance with existing service credentials called `object-credential` to an existing job that is called `my-job`.
+For example, the following `job bind` command binds the `my-object-storage` service instance with existing service credentials called `my-cos-credential` to an existing job that is called `my-job`.

    ```
-   ibmcloud ce job bind --name my-job --service-instance my-object-storage --service-credential object-credential
+   ibmcloud ce job bind --name my-job --service-instance my-object-storage --service-credential my-cos-credential
    ```
    {: pre}